Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 How will new infrastructure projects affect property prices in Cambridge over 5 years?

-The three major infrastructure projects expected to impact Cambridge property prices over five years are Cambridge South station (opening June 2026), Milton Road bus and cycling corridor improvements, and the broader Greater Cambridge transport upgrades.
+The three major infrastructure and growth projects most likely to affect Cambridge property prices over 5 years are Cambridge South station, Cambridge North and Science Park growth, and wider Greater Cambridge transport and planning upgrades.

 How will population growth and other factors impact property values in Cambridge in 5 years?